heathsc/ont_align_stats/README.md

 ### <a name="thread"></a>Multithreading options

 Increased performance can be achieved using the multithreading options.
 There are two such options:
---n-tasks (or -n) and --threads-per-reader (or -t).
+--n-tasks (or -n) and --hts-threads (or -t).
-The --threads-per-reader option determines the number of threads for each file reading task; libhts is used to read SAM/BAM/CRAM files, and can use multiple threads to increase the performance of the file reading/decoding.
+The --hts-threads option determines the number of additional threads for each hts file reading task; libhts is used to read SAM/BAM/CRAM files, and can use multiple threads to increase the performance of the file reading/decoding.
 The behaviour of the --n-tasks option depends on whether the input file is indexed or not.
-Both options are set by default to 1 so to obtain any benefit from multi-threading these options should be used.
+The --hts-threads and --n-tasks options are set to 0 and 1 respectively by default, so to obtain any benefit from multi-threading these options should be used.

 If the file is indexed and the requested number of tasks is >1 then the input file will be opened multiple times and read from in parallel.
-The optimal combination of --n-tasks and --threads-per-reader will depend on the computer system and should be found by doing some preliminary testing.
-On a 8 (physical) core test laptop with SSDs, saturation of the CPUs (so 16 virtual cores running at almost 100%) can be achieved with n-tasks set to 6-7 and threads-per-reader set to 3-4 but your mileage might vary.
+The optimal combination of --n-tasks and --hts-threads will depend on the computer system and should be found by doing some preliminary testing.
+On a 8 (physical) core test laptop with SSDs, saturation of the CPUs (so 16 virtual cores running at almost 100%) can be achieved with n-tasks set to the number of physical cores and hts-threads set to the number of virtual cores, but your mileage might vary.
+Note that if n-tasks is set to >1 the hts threads are shared across tasks.

 If the file is not indexed the input file will only be opened once irrespective of the --n-tasks setting; however the genomic regions to be considered will be split between the number